trendwerk/fixed-navigation/README.md

 | `speed` | `0.2s` | No | Speed of the transition when showing the fixed element

 ## Fixed navigation + [Toggle navigation](https://github.com/trendwerk/toggle-navigation)
-When creating a fixed header and are using `toggle-navigation` on the same header, you'll encounter a few conflicts.
+When creating a fixed header and using `toggle-navigation` on the same header, you'll encounter a few conflicts.
 You can find a brief summary below.

 | Problem | Description | Solution |
 | :--- | :--- | :--- | :--- |